Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 **Cluster mode**

-In the clsuter mode, the model is deployed to and runs on the ACS cluster which is set up using the env setup command above.
+In the cluster mode, the model is deployed to and runs on the ACS cluster which is set up using the env setup command above.
 To use the environment you have set up before, use the following command.

 *az ml env set --cluster-name [your cluster name used in env setup call] -g [resrouce group name]*